z0981090668/accounting/README.md

+# Accounting System

-# System Architecture Overview
+## System Architecture Overview

-This system is implemented using the Java Spring Boot MVC framework and connects to a PostgreSQL database,The MVC architecture is divided into three parts: **Model**, **View**, and **Controller**,Below is an overview of the architecture and key components of the system.
+This system is implemented using the Java Spring Boot MVC framework and connects to a PostgreSQL database for basic accounting purposes.
+The MVC architecture is divided into three parts: **Model**, **View**, and **Controller**.
+Below is an overview of the architecture and key components of the system.

 ### All Layers:
 - **Repository**: Responsible for interacting with the Model and handling the data storage layer.